 Dwarf Fothergilla - 'Fothergilla gardenenii'Dwarf Fothergilla is a dense compact deciduous shrub.
 In mid-spring, its flowers are white and resemble a bottle-brush.
 Fothergilla leaves are rounded and dark green, changing to brilliant yellow to orange-red in the fall.
 Fothergilla is an excellent shrub for the residential landscape and adds considerable color from April to October.
-Originally indigenous to the Allegheny Mountains from nothern North Carolina and Tennessee to northern Alabama, Dwarf Fothergilla is disease free and grows between 2 and 3 ft in height and width at a slow rate.
+Originally indigenous to the Allegheny Mountains from northern North Carolina and Tennessee to northern Alabama, Dwarf Fothergilla is disease free and grows between 2 and 3 ft in height and width at a slow rate.

 ||Dwarf Fothergilla, Dwarf Witchalder|